- Each bike car has 14 bike stalls with 2 additional stalls on the lower level.

 - Proof of veteran disability – A copy of your Service-Connected Disability ID Card and your VA Certification letter demonstrating a disability rating for aid and attendance, or service-connected disability with a rating level of 50% or higher.

-The discounted rate of 50% off the current regular ticket price is available to those with proof of discount status carried on their person at all times:
+The discounted rate of 50% off (rounded up to the nearest .25¢) the current regular ticket price is available to those with proof of discount status carried on their person at all times:

 - Seniors 65 years and older